simpleidserver/DiveIt/Website/blog/2024-04-11-cnn-from-scratch/index.md

 ### 1. Input Layer

 The input layer consists of neurons representing the features of the input data.
-Each neuron corresponds to a feature, and its value represents the feature’s value.
+Each neuron corresponds to a feature, and its value represents the value of that feature.

 ### 2. Hidden Layer

-Entre la couche d'entrée et celle de sortie, il peut exister plusieurs couches cachées.

-De manière générale, chaque neurone d'une couche cachée est connectée à tous les neurones de la couche précédente, on dit que la couche est `fully connected` ou de type `dense layer`.

-Une couche cachée possède deux paramètres :

-* **weights** : Chaque connection existante entre deux neurones possède une `weight`, ce paramètre a une influence sur la quantité d'information transmise entre deux neurones.
+Between the input layer and the output layer, there can be multiple hidden layers.

+Generally, each neuron in a hidden layer is connected to all neurons in the preceding layer, a configuration known as a `fully connected` or `dense layer` type.

+A hidden layer has two parameters:

+* **weights** : Each connection between two neurons has a `weight`, which is a parameter that influences the amount of information transmitted between them.

-* **bias** : Constante assignée à une couche.
+* **bias** : Constant assigned to a layer.

-Ces deux paramètres interviennent dans la formule de calcul du `WeightedSum`.
+These two parameters are part of the calculation formula for the `WeightedSum` :

 $$
 SumWeighted = bias + \sum_{i=1}^{n}xi *weighti
 $$

-Ces deux paramètres sont ajustés au cours du processus d'apprentissage, durant l'étape de `back propagation`.

-Une fonction d'activation peut ensuite être appliquée sur le paramètre $$SumWeighted$$ calculé.
-De manière générale, le même type de fonction est choisi sur toutes les couches cachées.
-Le choix dépendra de la nature du réseau neuronal, par exemple un réseau de type CNN ou MLP utilise ReLU.

-Il existe plusieurs types de fonction dont voici la liste.
+These two parameters are adjusted during the learning process, specifically during the `back propagation` step.

+An activation function can then be applied to the calculated parameter $$SumWeighted$$.
+Generally, the same type of function is chosen for all hidden layers.
+The choice depends on the nature of the neural network; for example, a CNN or MLP network typically uses ReLU.

+There are several types of functions, listed as follows.

 $$
 output = f(SumWeighted)